 To view the management cluster objects in vSphere, Amazon EC2, or Azure, do the following:

-You should see the following VMs or instances.
+In Tanzu Kubernetes Grid v1.4.1 and later, you should see the following VMs or instances:

 If you did not specify a name for the management cluster,